Thomas & Mack Center: International

 The FIBA Americas Championship 2007 was held at Thomas & Mack Center from August 22 to September 2.

 Rodeo

 In late 2007, CBS filmed part of the CSI: Crime Scene Investigation episode, "Bull", at the Thomas & Mack Center, which was hosting the PBR World Finals.

-Since 1985, the Thomas & Mack Center has hosted the National Finals Rodeo annually each December.
-It also hosted the PBR World Finals from 1999 to 2015 before the event moved to the new T-Mobile Arena from the 2016 season onward; the PBR returned in 2018 to host their annual "Last Cowboy Standing" event.
+Since 1985, the Thomas & Mack Center has hosted the annual National Finals Rodeo each December.
+It also hosted the PBR World Finals from 1999 to 2015 before the event moved to the new T-Mobile Arena in 2016; the PBR returned in 2018 to host its annual "Last Cowboy Standing" event.
 As a surprise during the 2018 PBR World Finals in November, CEO Sean Gleason announced that the PBR Last Cowboy Standing event would be hosted at Cheyenne Frontier Days in Cheyenne, Wyoming starting in 2019.
 This move to the world's largest outdoor rodeo expanded on a growing partnership.

-Martial arts
+Boxing

 The venue hosted multiple professional boxing fights, including: